Use Data to Make the Learner’s Experience Visible

 Understanding student progress is more complex than viewing a dashboard or studying bar graphs of test scores.
 There are subtle but important factors that are foundational to student well-being and to student learning that require a more nuanced look to uncover.
 But teachers work with a large number of students and leaders at the school and district level are responsible for even larger numbers of students.
 For teachers and for leaders, taking a nuanced approach can seem challenging or even impossible.

 One practice that can help educators understand conditions that foster individual student learning and growth is the focal student model.
-This model affords our Mills Teacher Scholars partners a method to observe and document early signs of progress (or lack of progress) and provides direction for instructional decisions.
+This model affords our Lead by Learning partners a method to observe and document early signs of progress (or lack of progress) and provides direction for instructional decisions.
 The focal student strategy is an essential element to continuous improvement work; it also allows teams of teachers to hone their craft by more deeply understanding the classroom experiences of students from specific demographics or students who struggle in a particular academic area.
 This approach also allows educators to expand their definitions of data to move beyond historical dashboard data and center student voice and experience.
 Jessie Welcomer’s blog is a great example of the kind of teacher learning that the focal student model supports and Eric Huang’s blog is a great example of how he collected street data using Learning Partnership Conversations with his focal students to collect narrative data.

-At a recent Mills Teacher Scholars team retreat, we asked our facilitators to share indicators of progress from our partner sites that teachers have documented.
+At a recent Lead by Learning team retreat, we asked our facilitators to share indicators of progress from our partner sites that teachers have documented.